-State of Sabah Anti-Fish Bombing Committee (Government), Maritime Boundary Office of Timor Leste (Government), Cathay Pacific Airways Ltd (Private Sector), BASF East Asia Regional Headquarters Ltd. (Private Sector), Li Po Chun United World College of Hong Kong (Academic Institute), English Schools Foundation (Partnership), Outward Bound Hong Kong (NGO).
+State of Sabah Anti-Fish Bombing Committee (Government), Maritime Boundary Office of Timor Leste (Government), Cathay Pacific Airways Ltd (Private Sector), BASF East Asia Regional Headquarters Ltd. (Private Sector), Li Po Chun United World College of Hong Kong (Hong Kong, Special Administrative Region of China) (Academic Institute), English Schools Foundation (Partnership), Outward Bound Hong Kong (NGO) (Hong Kong, Special Administrative Region of China).
 DHI Malaysia (Kota Kinabalu) Sbn Bhd (Private Sector), Five Oceans Environmental Services LLC (Private Sector), MW Experiences Incorporated (Private Sector), Matthew Cooper (Private Sector), Moving Suchi (NG), JD Kotze (Private Sector)

 - Indian Ocean